 Rule 5-I. Proof of service.

 Proof of service of papers required or permitted to be served (other than those for which a method of proof is prescribed elsewhere in these Rules or by statute) and proof that chambers copies have been supplied to the assigned judge as required by Rule 5(e), shall be filed before action is to be taken thereon.
-The proof shall show the date and manner of service on the parties and delivery to the judge, and may be by written acknowledgment thereof, by affidavit of the person making service or delivery, by certificate of a member of the Bar of this Court, or by other proof satisfactory to the Court.
+The proof shall show the date and manner of service on the parties and delivery to the judge, and maybe by written acknowledgment thereof, by affidavit of the person making service or delivery, by a certificate of a member of the Bar of this Court, or by other proof satisfactory to the Court.
 Failure to make such proof will not affect the validity thereof.
-The Court may at any time allow the proof to be amended or supplied, unless to do so would result in material prejudice to a party.
+The Court may at any time allow the proof to be amended or supplied unless to do so would result in material prejudice to a party.

 (Amended, Apr.
 29, 1992, eff.
 June 8, 1992.)